Hay! Looking for some basic electronics learning stuff? Well then, welcome.

 The first thing in making any circuit is, to know the problem statement.
 Of-course if you do not know the problem how can you find a solution to it.
 Big mistake basic electronics beginners make, in my opinion, they just try to copy and paste circuit.
 They copy circuit online and try to understand it, like me when I was a beginner.
 It is good but not the best way to follow.

 Personally, I think, one should start with a problem in mind.
 Then search for its solution, try to present his own solutions.
-I am sure you will find the solution very soon.
+I am sure you will find a solution very soon.
 The solution will definitely be a circuit.
 You got the circuit, but this is not just a circuit you are trying to copy.
 It is the solution to your problem.

-The next thing I want to share is, try to design every thing in the circuit.
+The next thing I want to share is, try to design everything in the circuit.
 In the beginning, you might not come with your own circuit but if you are following already made circuit.
 Then it is good to know why each component is used and how the values were calculated for it.
 Enough talk.
 Let’s do an example.
 This is very simple and I already share it with you.
 Yeah, of course, it is the battery, bulb, switch and connecting wires example.
 But let’s try to solve it from a different angle.

 Knowing the problem statement